sauravpanda24/Interactive-Lab-Hub/Lab 5/README.md

 (You might also consider how this notion of percentage control with hand tracking might be used in some of the physical UI you may have experimented with in the last lab, for instance in controlling a servo or rotary encoder.)

+We plan to use hand detection to identify if user makes scissor, rock or paper sign

 #### Teachable Machines
 Google's [TeachableMachines](https://teachablemachine.withgoogle.com/train) might look very simple.
 However, its simplicity is very useful for experimenting with the capabilities of this technology.